 Why not take a gentle walk in the woods?
 There are lots of paths to follow.
 Many of the trees you will see started growing here when myxomatosis decimated the rabbit population and the windblown seeds from silver birch grew into young trees that shaded out heathland species.

 Look out for rowan (mountain ash), oak, ash and sweet chestnut, as well as our old beech trees, some of which have been pollarded.

-Our heaths are home to the white admiral butterfly, the rare barred chestnut moth, hummingbird hawk moth, silver-washed fritillary and - most years - nightjars.
+In the warmer months our heaths are home to the white admiral butterfly, the rare barred chestnut moth, hummingbird hawk moth, silver-washed fritillary and - most years - nightjars.
 There are also lizards, grass snakes and adders.